ambidextrous/csv_log_cleaner/README.md

 ## Why a CLI tool?

-Unix Command Line Interface (CLI) tools have been developed and refined since the 1970s as a simple, fast, memory-efficient, composable way of getting things done.
+Unix Command Line Interface (CLI) tools have been developed and refined since the 1970s as a simple, fast, memory-efficient, composable way of processing data.

 ## Examples